Nephos/j/README.md

-j - task manager (v0.5.1)
+fj - task manager (v0.5.1)
 ==========================

-j, stands for jot and is a simple command-line task manager written in Ruby.
+jf, stands for jot and is a simple command-line task manager written in Ruby.
 Inspired by [t-](http://www.penzba.co.uk/t-/t-.html) which was written in Python.
+_Jf is a fork of the J project_

 Install
 --------

-       gem install j
+       gem install jf

 Note
 -----